Time perception: Tachypsychia

 Tachypsychia is a neurological condition that alters the perception of time, usually induced by physical exertion, drug use, or a traumatic event.
-For someone affected by tachypsychia, time perceived by the individual either lengthens, making events appear to slow down, or contracts, with objects appearing as moving in a speeding blur.
+For someone affected by tachypsychia, time perceived by the individual either lengthens, making events appear to slow down, or possibly the reverse, with objects appearing as moving in a speeding blur.

 Effects of emotional states

 Awe

 Research has suggested the feeling of awe has the ability to expand one's perceptions of time availability.
 Awe can be characterized as an experience of immense perceptual vastness that coincides with an increase in focus.
 Consequently, it is conceivable that one's temporal perception would slow down when experiencing awe.
 The perception of time can differ as people choose between savoring moments and deferring gratification.

 Fear

-Possibly related to the oddball effect, research suggests that time seems to slow down for a person during dangerous events (such as a car accident, a robbery, or when a person perceives a potential predator or mate), or when a person skydives or bungee jumps, where they're capable of complex thoughts in what would normally be the blink of an eye (See Fight-or-flight response).
-This reported slowing in temporal perception may have been evolutionarily advantageous because it may have enhanced one's ability to intelligibly make quick decisions in moments that were of critical importance to our survival.
+Possibly related to the oddball effect, research suggests that time seems to slow down for a person during dangerous events (such as a car accident, a robbery, or when a person perceives a potential predator or mate), or when a person skydives or bungee jumps, where they are capable of complex thoughts in what would normally be the blink of an eye (See Fight-or-flight response).
+This reported slowing in temporal perception may have been evolutionarily advantageous because it may have enhanced one's ability to intelligibly make quick decisions in moments that were of critical importance to survival.
 However, even though observers commonly report that time seems to have moved in slow motion during these events, it is unclear whether this is a function of increased time resolution during the event, or instead an illusion created by the remembering of an emotionally salient event.

 A strong time dilation effect has been reported for perception of objects that were looming, but not of those retreating, from the viewer, suggesting that the expanding discs — which mimic an approaching object — elicit self-referential processes which act to signal the presence of a possible danger.
 Anxious people, or those in great fear, experience greater "time dilation" in response to the same threat stimuli due to higher levels of epinephrine, which increases brain activity (an adrenaline rush).
 In such circumstances, an illusion of time dilation could assist an effective escape.
 When exposed to a threat, three-year-old children were observed to exhibit a similar tendency to overestimate elapsed time.